vislab-tecnico-lisboa/6dof-graspnet/README.md

 # 6-DoF GraspNet: Variational Grasp Generation for Object Manipulation

-This is the branch on commit d65ed69
+This is the branch on commit [d65ed69](https://github.com/NVlabs/6dof-graspnet/tree/d65ed693dcd66bac2bd98968675b452c588fcac6), with the additional script files to run the grasp generation on kinova Gen3 (Follow instructions on its [readme.md](kortex/readme.md)

 Implementation of [6-DoF GraspNet](https://arxiv.org/abs/1905.10520) with tensorflow and python.
 This repo has been tested with python 2.7 and tensorflow 1.12.